-- In Canvas, you can read course content, watch and attend lectures, give presentations, submit assignments, participate in discussion boards, collaborate in groups, take quizzes and exams, view your grades, and more.
+- In Canvas, you can do many course activities, like read content, watch and attend lectures, give presentations, submit assignments, participate in discussions, collaborate in groups, take quizzes and exams, and view grades.

-Make sure you are set up to receive notifications in your Canvas courses.
-Steps are outlined in UBC’s Canvas student guide »
+Make sure you are set up to receive Canvas notifications » in your courses.

 You can download the Canvas Student app » on your mobile device.